Nebula-Studios/IMM/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest una nuova funzionalità per InZOI Mod Manager
+about: Suggest a new feature for InZOI Mod Manager
 title: '[FEATURE] '
 labels: 'enhancement'
 assignees: ''
 ---

-## 📋 Descrizione
+## 📋 Description
-Descrizione chiara e concisa della funzionalità richiesta.
+Clear and concise description of the requested feature.

-## 🎯 Obiettivo
+## 🎯 Goal
-Spiega il problema che questa funzionalità risolverebbe.
+Explain the problem this feature would solve.

-## 💡 Soluzione Proposta
+## 💡 Proposed Solution
-Descrizione dettagliata di come dovrebbe funzionare.
+Detailed description of how it should work.

-## 🔧 Implementazione Suggerita
+## 🔧 Suggested Implementation
 - [ ] Step 1
 - [ ] Step 2
 - [ ] Step 3

-## 📝 Criteri di Accettazione
+## 📝 Acceptance Criteria
-- [ ] Criterio 1
+- [ ] Criterion 1
-- [ ] Criterio 2
+- [ ] Criterion 2
-- [ ] Criterio 3
+- [ ] Criterion 3

-## 🔗 Dipendenze
+## 🔗 Dependencies
-- Issue correlati
+- Related Issues
-- Componenti coinvolti
+- Involved Components

-## 📊 Priorità
+## 📊 Priority
-- [ ] Alta
+- [ ] High
-- [ ] Media
+- [ ] Medium
-- [ ] Bassa
+- [ ] Low

-## 🧪 Test
+## 🧪 Tests
-Come testare che la funzionalità funzioni correttamente.
+How to test that the feature works correctly.